 How to Relieve Dry Mouth When You Have Diabetes

-A persistent feeling of dry mouth is one of the symptoms that may indicate diabetes.
-Therefore, if the discomfort doesn’t improve with a few simple measures, it’s advisable to consult a doctor for further evaluation.
+A persistent feeling of dry mouth is one of the symptoms that may suggest the presence of diabetes.
+Therefore, if the condition does not resolve with a few simple measures, it is advisable to consult a doctor for further investigation.

 In cases where diabetes has already been diagnosed, the first essential step is adhering to the treatment plan prescribed by a specialist.
 Taking insulin and other medications used to control blood sugar levels as directed is the foundation for maintaining overall health – and, consequently, oral health as well.